lammps/lammps/doc/src/pair_aip_water_2dm.rst

    setting the cutoff equal to 16.0 Angstrom.
 Using a different cutoff or taper function setting should be carefully checked as they can lead to significant errors.
 These parameters provide a good description in both short- and long-range interaction regimes.
-This feature is essential for simulations in high pressure regime (i.e., the interlayer distance is smaller than the equilibrium distance).
+This is essential for simulations in high pressure regime (i.e., the interlayer distance is smaller than the equilibrium distance).

 This potential must be used in combination with hybrid/overlay.
 Other interactions can be set to zero using :doc:`pair_coeff settings